Amplification in parametrically-driven resonators near instability based on Floquet theory and Green's functions: Introduction

-We believe that the correction that we provide here will make the generic model of amplification near bifurcation points proposed by Wiesenfeld \etal more accurate and, thus, likely to be even more useful and more widely used than it presently is.
-In addition to this correction, we provide an expression for the Green's function that is not present in their papers or elsewhere to the author's knowledge.
-We already used approximate expressions for the time-domain Green's function of the parametric resonator in Refs. \cite{batista2011signal, batista2012heating}, in which it was divided in two parts: a translationally invariant in time part and another that is not translationally invariant in time.
+We believe that our theoretical contribution will make the generic model of amplification near bifurcation points proposed by Wiesenfeld \etal more accurate and, thus, likely to be even more useful and more widely used than it presently is.
+In addition to this, we provide an expression for the Green's function that is not present in their papers or elsewhere to the author's knowledge.
+We already used approximate expressions for the time-domain Green's function of the classical parametric resonator in Refs. \cite{batista2011signal, batista2012heating}, in which it was divided in two parts: a translationally invariant in time part and another that is not translationally invariant in time.
 We used this fact to obtain a more intuitive expression for the response of the parametric resonator to an added ac signal or white noise.
 Here, we extended our Fourier analysis as presented in Ref. \cite{batista2022gain}, based on the approximate averaging method, to the, in principle, exact Floquet theory result.
 Furthermore, the results for the response of the resonator to the drive and the NSD seem more intuitive physically than the ones provided in the literature.
-The response of the resonator is similar to a combination of Rayleigh and Raman scattering processes.
+The response of the resonator is similar to a combination of elastic (Rayleigh) and inelastic (Raman) scattering processes.

 This paper is organized as follows: In Sec.~\ref{theory}, we develop the theory.
 In subsection \ref{phi}, we present the basic facts about the time-evolution operator or the fundamental matrix of linear dynamical systems.
 In subsection \ref{amplification}, we present our results on parametric amplification based on Floquet theory.
 In subsection \ref{GF}, we show our main results on the generalized Green's functions of time-periodic non-autonomous dynamical systems.
 We also apply this method to obtain the PSD or the NSD when an external signal, an ac drive or a white noise, is added to the unperturbed parametrically-driven dynamical system.
 In Sec.~\ref{numerics}, we present and discuss our results.
 In Sec.~\ref{conclusion}, we draw our conclusions.
 In the Appendix, we present a proof of Floquet's theorem just for completeness of this paper.